ParsaAslaniYC/Lopen-Project/README.md

-# ArduflipperOne
+# LopenProject Beta
-Arduflipper is an Arduino based Flipper device , nothing else ! i made this because i see many people like the functions of the Flipperzero , mostly opening a tesla charge port , and the RF cloning function for simple RF device's .
+LopenProject is an Arduino based Flipper device , nothing else ! i made this because i see many people like the functions of the Flipperzero , mostly opening a tesla charge port , and the RF cloning function for simple RF device's .

 ![IMG_20221225_15362634r5](https://user-images.githubusercontent.com/20719445/210774538-07f84027-da5c-4b93-aead-fa06398cc496.jpg)

-so for now its called Arduflipper One because whe have one function at the moment , already added the support for BadUSB , and IR blaster , ( NOT ENOUGH SPACE inside the Arduino Nano and Uno ) so for now have fun opening tesla charge ports and clone your RF remote and transmit .
+so for now its called LopenProject One because whe have one function at the moment , already added the support for BadUSB , and IR blaster , ( NOT ENOUGH SPACE inside the Arduino Nano and Uno ) so for now have fun opening tesla charge ports and clone your RF remote and transmit .
 Have Fun , i wil update when i can

-ArduFlipper one v1.01 Beta
+LopenProject v1.01 Beta

 it wil store 2 keys in eeprom after recieved one or 2 . third key wil replace the first key again onley 2 keys max fit in storage